What are Firewalls?

 Computer or hardware firewalls protect against unauthorized access to a computer or network.
 This can include allowing or blocking access to specific programs, websites, and other types of data.
 Firewalls can also be used to monitor and control outgoing and incoming traffic, as well as to block certain types of traffic altogether.

 Both types of firewalls can be effective at preventing unauthorized access and protecting against threats such as viruses, malware, and hackers.
-However, it is important to note that no firewall is 100% effective and that they should be used in conjunction with other security measures such as antivirus software and strong passwords.
+However, it is important to note that no firewall is 100% effective and that it should be used in conjunction with other security measures such as antivirus software and strong passwords.

 Stand-alone vs subscription firewalls